-Supporting a mental health nonprofit benefits the people served by the organization—but also benefits the generous supporters too.
+Supporting mental health organizations benefits the people served by their mission—but also benefits the generous supporters too.
 That’s because giving is good for your health—especially your mental health—lowering stress and depression levels while boosting happiness.

 Supporting the right mental health organizations can help raise awareness, address stigma, and facilitate treatment and recovery for a variety of mental health issues while improving company culture and employee wellness.
 Here are 12 mental health organizations to support.

 Anxiety and depression are common mental health issues in the United States.
 The World Health Organization estimates that depression and anxiety cost the global economy $1 trillion per year in lost productivity.

 The ADAA is focused on prevention, treatment, and cure of anxiety, depression, and related conditions through education, practice, and research.
 The organization has a community of over 1,500 mental health professionals, many of whom contribute actively to research, education, and training.